USNavalResearchLaboratory/turboWAVE/docs/run-cluster.rst

 Command line arguments
 ----------------------

-For cluster installations the command line specification is
+For cluster installations the command line reads

 .. py:function:: <launcher> -np <procs> [--hostfile <nodes>] tw3d [optional arguments...]

-	:param command launcher: Command provided by the external MPI implementation to launch parallel processes, e.g., ``mpirun``.
+The options for the launcher (which can depend on the MPI library) are typically

+.. program:: launcher

+.. option:: -np <procs>

-	:param int procs: number of MPI processes to launch
+	number of MPI processes to launch

+.. option:: --hostfile <nodes>

-	:param str nodes: name of the file listing the hosts to be used in case of a multi-node run
+	name of the file listing the hosts to be used in case of a multi-node run

+.. option:: tw3d

+	the turboWAVE executable file

-	Optional arguments to ``tw3d`` are as follows:
+Optional arguments following ``tw3d`` are as follows:

+.. program:: tw3d

+.. option:: -c <threads>

-		:samp:`-c <threads>` : number of OpenMP threads
+	number of OpenMP threads (see below for default)

+.. option:: --input-file <file>, -i <file>

-		:samp:`--input-file <file>` : name or path of the file to use as the input file (default=stdin)
+	name or path of the file to use as the input file (default=stdin)

+.. option:: --platform <search_string>

-		:samp:`--platform <search_string>` : select an OpenCL platform with the search string in its name
+	select an OpenCL platform with the search string in its name

+.. option:: --device <search_string>

-		:samp:`--device <search_string>` : select an OpenCL device with the search string in its name.
+	select an OpenCL device with the search string in its name.
 This can also be a comma-delimited list of device numbers.

+.. option:: --restart

-		:samp:`--restart` : if present, causes initial data to be loaded from a checkpoint.
+	if present, causes initial data to be loaded from a checkpoint.

+.. option:: --no-interactive

-		:samp:`--no-interactive` : if present, suppresses the interactive thread.
+	if present, suppresses the interactive thread.

+.. option:: --version, -v

-		:samp:`--version` : if present, prints the version number.
+	if present, prints the version number.
 If this is the only argument, no simulation is attempted.

+.. option:: --help, -h

-		:samp:`--help` : if present, prints the command line arguments and the link to the online documentation.
+	if present, prints the command line arguments and the link to the online documentation.
 If this is the only argument, no simulation is attempted.

 Error Handling
 --------------